hauptem/F5-Multisite-Dashboard/README.md

 ---

 ## DNS Resolver Configuration
-(Optional to use but the iRule will require it to exist unless edited) The DNS resolver enables hostname display for pool members in dashboard responses.
+(Optional to use but the iRule will require it to exist unless the iRule is edited) The DNS resolver enables hostname display for pool members in dashboard responses.

 ### Access BIG-IP via SSH